layoutBox/StackViewLayout/README.md

 ### Removing items
 - Applies to: `StackView`

+:pushpin: StackView layout all views in the `UIView.subviews` array.
+So it is also possible to remove items views using `removeFromSuperview()`.

 **Method:**

 * **`removeItem(_ view: UIView)`**
 Removes the specified item from the StackView.
+Note that you can also use `removeFromSuperview()`.

 ###### Usage example:
 ```swift